rudrajit15/rudrajit15.github.io/_pages/publications.md

 1. "**On the Existence of Sparse Bases for Deep Learning Kernels**" - **Rudrajit Das** and Subhasis Chaudhuri.

-    Submitted for publication to AISTATS 2019.
     Manuscript available on request.

 2. "**An Efficient Randomized Algorithm to Detect and Escape Saddle Points**" - **Rudrajit Das** and Subhasis Chaudhuri.

-    Submitted for publication to AAAI 2019.
     Manuscript available on request.

 3. "**Sparse Kernel PCA for Outlier Detection**" - **Rudrajit Das**, Aditya Golatkar and Suyash Awate.